-Writing positive tender responses will help you maximise the impact of your bids.
-A positive tone will shine through – as will any negativity.
+When you write tender responses, being positive helps you to maximise the impact of your bids.
+A confident tone shines through – as will any negativity.
 Therefore, you want to ensure that you avoid sounding negative and always be positive.
 You will appear confident and so encourage the markers to read your tender in an affirmative way.
 Hopefully leading to higher scores and therefore a win!
 This article explains 3 simple techniques that will help you achieve the right tone.

-Answering Tender Questions to Score High Marks explains how to use the right language and style when answering tender questions.
+How to score high marks explains how to use the right language and style when answering tender questions.
 This includes:

 - Using benefits

 - Using the second or third person

 - Differentiating from the competition

 We are now going to add some more subtle aspects to this ‘to do’ list by showing you how to write positive tender responses.

 Most people tend to be somewhat shy or modest when writing copy for business.
 I often tell clients not to ‘hide one’s light under a bushel’.
 Explain what you do and use evidence.